koutianqi/koutianqi.github.io/pages/research.markdown

 ### II.
 Enforcing Responsible Communication Norms
-_A core challenge in socially responsible computing is translating concepts into practice.
-My future research focuses on operationalizing my theorization into tools, policies, and legal frameworks, while identifying the conceptual and practical obstacles to enforcing these solutions._
+_Translating concepts into practice remains a core challenge in AI governance.
+My research operationalizes theory into tools, policies, and legal frameworks, and analyzes the obstacles to their implementation._

 <div class="pubs">
   {% include paper.html